spotify/testing-game/README.md

-# :star: THE Testing Game :star:
+# :star: The Testing Game :star:

 Welcome to the Testing Game!
 A simple script that counts the number of iOS or Android unit tests in the current working directory within a git repository, and showcases a ranking based on the percentage each developer has written.